Words to Live By for Life on the Move

-A BIT ABOUT ME: I'm originally from Austin, Texas, and have lived in Spain, Northern Ireland, the Dominican Republic, Madagascar and Japan.
+A BIT ABOUT ME: I'm originally from Austin, Texas, and have lived in Spain, Northern Ireland, the Dominican Republic, Madagascar, Japan and Belgium.
 I'm a mom to three amazing third culture kids who I'm raising in loving and occasionally chaotic partnership with my husband (whose job takes us around the world).
 I love reading, writing, nature, running, cooking, dancing in the kitchen and dinner parties.
 I could spend hours talking with the people I love.
-Read my full bio here and learn more about my professional background here.
+Read my full bio and learn more about my professional background here.

 MORE FROM WORLD TREE COACHING: I'm the author of The Expat Activity Book: 20 Personal Development Exercises for Gaining Insight and Maximizing Your Potential Wherever You Are.
 I'm the co-author (with Leah Evans) of Kids on the Move: 25 Activities to Help Kids Connect, Reflect and Thrive Around the World.
 I also host a monthly expat video series called Everyday Expats and I blog here.